Which Is Better A Lcd Tv Or Led Tv

 Conclusion

-In summary, while the terms LCD and LED TVs are often used interchangeably, the core difference lies in the backlighting technology.
+To keep it short, while the terms LCD and LED TVs are often used interchangeably, the core difference lies in the backlighting technology.
 LED TVs, with their superior energy efficiency, brightness, and contrast, generally offer a better viewing experience compared to traditional LCD TVs with CCFL backlighting.
 The evolution of LED technology, including advancements like quantum dots and mini-LED backlighting, continues to push the boundaries of picture quality and design.